 87%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This is a well-crafted skill that clearly defines the transformation pipeline from Obsidian vault notes to published MDX content.
-It's concise, actionable, and well-structured with appropriate references to supporting materials.
-The main gap is the lack of validation/verification steps in the workflow — there's no checkpoint to confirm the output MDX is valid or renders correctly before considering the task complete.
+This is a well-crafted skill that efficiently communicates a specific content transformation workflow with concrete schemas, clear steps, and good progressive disclosure to supporting references.
+Its main weakness is the lack of any validation or verification steps in the workflow — there's no checkpoint to confirm the output MDX is valid or renders correctly before considering the task complete.
+Overall it's a strong skill that would benefit from a small addition of verification guidance.

 Suggestions

-Add a validation step after writing the MDX file (e.g., check frontmatter has all required fields, verify the YouTube component ID is valid, confirm the file renders without errors).
+Add a validation step after writing the MDX file (e.g., 'Verify frontmatter has all required fields and the YouTube component ID is correct before considering the note published')

 | Dimension | Reasoning | Score |